AlperenCicek/autonomousCarSimulation/README.md

 You can watch this Autonomous Car Simulation: https://www.youtube.com/watch?v=FTLTN_zP0Js&t=2s

-Also these are some images from Real-Time Tests;
+Also these are some images from Simulation Tests;

 ![#1](https://github.com/AlperenCicek/autonomousCarSimulation/blob/master/SimImages/Sample1.png)